- français

 Expected student activities

-Active participation, individual work on exercises, group work where indicated
+Active participation, individual work on exercises, group work where indicated, guided and autonomous learning

 Assessment methods